 - Collect vinyl wrappers together.

-- Put paper recycle together.
+- Put paper, and cardboard together.

 - Recycled waste, general waste, and food waste can all be thrown away at the same time.

 Korean recycling symbols